vipinhelloindia/TimeLine/README.md

 3 GSON with  Date JsonDeserializer to handle date format (yyyy-MM-dd'T'HH:mm:ss'Z')

-4 Volley is used for image loading and API call using separte reqest queue
+4 Volley is used for image loading and API call using seperate request queue

 5 GSON Generic Request Using Volley and call back listener to Requesting Activity